 If all the methods do not help, and you cannot figure out what is eating up your hard drive space, probably you want to do a complete reinstall.
 Here we recommend you to back up your hard drives before you start, and MiniTool Partition Wizard Free is helpful.
 Please follow the processes we explained in the former part, and then do the reinstall.

-Step 3.
-Observe if C drive keeps filling up.
+- Observe if C drive keeps filling up.
 If reinstall makes sense, again you can install MiniTool Partition Wizard Free and use the Copy Partition feature to move the backup data drives one by one to your system disk.
+Otherwise, upgrade to larger hard drive is the choice.

 Above are the top methods to resolve C drive keeps filling up.
 Hope you will never take the last one.
 Should you have any questions or suggestions, you can leave us comment in the following comment section below, or you can contact us via [email protected].
 We read every thread.